tumblingprogrammer/blog_entries/scratch-pad.md

 ![ tumbling programmer - setting windows for python development - git - select components ]( https://www.tumblingprogrammer.com/media/2017/06/git-select-components.png " tumbling programmer - setting windows for python development - git - select components ")

 From the above, it's critical to select the `Git Bash Here` option.
+It will give you the ability to run *nix like bash commands on windows (like `ls`, `grep`, etc.).

 ![ tumbling programmer - setting windows for python development - git - adjusting your path environment ]( https://www.tumblingprogrammer.com/media/2017/06/git-adjusting-your-path-environment.png " tumbling programmer - setting windows for python development - git - adjusting your path environment ")

+Ignore the red font and the warning (unless you are an advanced user of the windows command prompt; most people aren't).

 ![ tumbling programmer - setting windows for python development - git - choosing the ssh executable ]( https://www.tumblingprogrammer.com/media/2017/06/git-choosing-the-ssh-executable.png " tumbling programmer - setting windows for python development - git - choosing the ssh executable ")